mdn/content/files/en-us/web/api/clipboard/read/index.md

 This example uses the `read()` method to read data from the clipboard and log whatever data is stored in the clipboard.

-This differs from the previous version that it will display text, HTML, and image {{domxref("ClipboardItem")}} objects (rather than just images).
+This differs from the previous version in that it will display text, HTML, and image {{domxref("ClipboardItem")}} objects (rather than just images).

 #### HTML